 The Reinhardt Routines—a total embouchure development plan has what it takes to develop that embouchure you’ve been dreaming of.
 It’s all laid out for you right here, at last.

-Forty-four pages, printed on high quality paper, GBC comb-bound with heavy (10 ml.) mylar protective covers.
-If you order The Reinhardt Routines in PDF format you will be able to download it immediately after your order is processed.
+This hard-copy book is forty-four pages, printed on high quality paper, GBC comb-bound with heavy (10 ml.) mylar protective covers.

 “I’ve been practicing out of both the Focal Point & Reinhardt Routines books for the past month, maybe, and I have to tell you I’m noticing some really GREAT results!
 I began this morning with Day 2 in the Reinhardt Routines, and did some of the trio of daily calisthenics as I was going through my day away from the horn.
 When I came back to play this evening, I felt this wicked change in my chops — in a really good way!
 I’ve always had a collapsing jaw; anytime I go above high D my bottom jaw just recedes back and it seems like my whole embouchure caves in.
 I’ve managed a decent range, but I’ve never been able to get any volume on those notes above E-flat.
 Tonight, I began playing and for some strange reason my bottom jaw was rock solid and didn’t move.
 Going to to high E’s, F’s & G’s it didn’t collapse and was just solid.
 My volume wasn’t astoundingly loud, but I’ve never felt this secure going into the upper register.
 I’m quickly becoming a believer.”